-Tokyo is known for having the most Michelin starred restaurants in the world.
-But that’s not how the average person lives their life here.
-So while we encourage you to try one or two crazy expensive sushi meals if you can afford it, we also want to make sure you experience everything Tokyo has to offer.
-And this city has a lot, from sushi to ramen to traditional izakayas to katsu and more.
+Tokyo is massive - bigger and more populous than New York - and a trip here should be full of food.
+You've probably heard all about the multi-hundred dollar dinners and if you can, you should two one or two expensive sushi meals.
+But there's so much more that Tokyo has to offer from ramen to traditional izakayas to katsu and more.
 It’s why we’ve broken this guide down into different categories, so you can easily find the types of food you might be looking for, plus other Japanese staples you might not have known you needed to try.

 A few tips: